morpho-org/bundler3/README.md

 ## Differences with [Bundler v2](https://github.com/morpho-org/morpho-blue-bundlers)

 - Make use of transient storage.
-- Bundler is now a call dispatcher that does not require any approval.
+- Multiexec is, unlike BundlerV2, a call dispatcher that must not be approved.
   Because call-dispatch and approvals are now separated, it is possible to add adapters over time without additional risk to users of existing adapters.
 - All generic features are now in `GeneralAdapter1`, instead of being in separate files that are then all inherited by a single contract.
 - All Ethereum related features are in the `EthereumAdapter1` which inherits from `GeneralAdapter1`.